 In all its programs, the Department is committed to excellence and innovation in its teaching, to the continuous updating of its programs, and to a high quality of student life within its programs.

 At the undergraduate level, the Department prepares beginning teachers to meet the demands of contemporary Canadian schooling.
 It particularly capitalizes on the distinctive bilingual and multicultural nature of Montreal-area schools and works in close partnership with these local schools to deliver its elementary and secondary teacher education programs.
-A special focus within the Department's teacher education efforts is the education of aboriginal teachers for aboriginal schools.
+A special focus within the Department's teacher education efforts is the education of Indigenous teachers for Indigenous schools.

-- assuring development of deep knowledge and understanding in discipline area specializations;
+- assuring the development of deep knowledge and understanding in discipline area specializations;

 - strengthening an awareness of the fullness and complexity of the whole person, and of the implications of this for teaching and learning;